cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

    of messages between honest parties can prevent computation of the aggregate result by dropping messages.

+1. Security against protocol-confusion attacks.
+Privacy or verifiability may be compromised if the attacker coerces an honest party into using either an incorrect (V)DAF or incorrect parameters for the correct (V)DAF.

 ## The Verification Key

 The Aggregators are responsible for exchanging the verification key in advance